SkafteNicki/dtu_mlops/s7_deployment/cloud_deployment.md

         image and `<region>` with the region you want to deploy to.
 The `--allow-unauthenticated` flag is optional but is needed if you want to access the service without providing credentials.

-6. After deploying using the command line, make sure that the service is up and running by using these two commands
+6. After deploying using the command line, make sure that the service is up and running by using these two commands:

     ```bash
     gcloud run services list